-The City of Jackson Department of Public Works (DPW) is continuing its annual Spring Hydrant Flushing Program.
-The flushing activity will start on Monday, April 13 in the southwest section of the city, and is set to conclude on Tuesday, April 28 in the northeast section.
+The City of Jackson Department of Public Works (DPW) is conducting its Fall Hydrant Flushing Program starting Monday, Sept.
+21. The flushing activity starts in the southwest section of the City, and is set to conclude on Tuesday, Oct.
+6 in the northeast section.
 The activity is happening all over the City of Jackson and in bordering areas of Summit, Blackman and Leoni townships.

 Residents should be aware of when flushing is happening in their neighborhood.
 A map that indicates the areas and dates scheduled for flushing is posted on the City’s website, social media platforms, and will be sent to residents through a CodeRED message.